As soon as you create an ACL script, you often have to add to it or edit it. There’s an easy way to do it.

 On a recent project, I received the source file and just finished scripting the joining of 2 tables.
 I also had created a bunch of scripts that added computed fields, extracted various tables, and exported tables to create reports.
 Then the hammer fell.

 The audit team I was working with had the IT department extract a new source file with 7 additional fields.
-So I had to add those fields to the import script (discussed last in this post), and every downstream script that did all the joining, extracting, and exporting.
+So I had to add those fields to the import script (which I will discuss later in this post), and every downstream script that did all the joining, extracting, and exporting.

 Let’s look at a simple example.